(Last revised 12-9-2015)

-He who fulfills world prophecies at the end of this age is rejected by his generation, as the prophets Isaiah and Jesus prophesied, and he is rejected for many reasons.
+You will find that he who fulfills world prophecies at the end of this age is rejected by his generation, as the prophets Isaiah and Jesus prophesied, and he is rejected for many reasons.
 He doesn't act "holy," and he doesn't preach from behind a pulpit or on the street.
 In fact, he is (or has been) "hidden," and he doesn't exalt himself or rise up as a leader.
-And he asserts that the name of your religion or the name you use for God is not the most important thing about serving God.
+And he asserts, as Isaiah did, that God alone is the Holy One, and besides God there is no Savior.

 He is sent to deliver the message that will ultimately enable the humble, peaceful and meek majority to finally inherit the earth.
 He fulfills the most basic and essential prophecies of all the world's prophets, and especially the prophecies of the Jewish prophets, which includes Jesus of Nazareth.